pjmcdermott92/bcrypt-tutorial-medium/README.md

-## Tutorial: Securely Storing Passwords using Bcrypt
+## Tutorial: Securely Hashing Passwords using Bcrypt

 This is the code for the tutorial posted on medium about hahsing password using Bcrypt and Nodejs.